 and the non-feminist sector.

 The terms establish a polarity, but note that a middle zone lies between the extremities—a non-activated region composed of people who have either no opinion about feminism, or an opinion that leans only weakly in either direction but remains unmarked by appreciable passion.
-Yet in the fullness of time, owing to certain developments, we may expect this middle zone to grow more and more activated (galvanized) so that a stronger demarcation will emerge between the feminist and non-feminist sectors.
+Yet in the fullness of time, owing to certain developments, we may expect this middle zone to grow more activated (galvanized) so that a pronounced demarcation will emerge between the feminist and non-feminist sectors.

 I, the present writer, formerly inhabited that middle zone of lukewarm opinion described above.
 I am a living case of the transformation that can occur.